JYang-AI/jyang-ai.github.io/_pages/group.md

 **How to apply**\
 If you have a passion for high-quality research works and are interested in working with me, please send me an email (jyang71@Central.UH.EDU or jianyiyang.ai@gmail.com) with the following materials
-+ Your transcripts
++ Official transcripts
-+ Your CV that includes your research interests and experiences.
++ CV that includes your research interests and experiences.

 Please start you email title with "Application for AI@UH by {{your name}}".